lchapo/tictactoe-q-learner/README.md

 Run [main.py](https://github.com/lucaschapin/tictactoe-q-learner/blob/master/main.py) after uncommenting specific lines to train an AI to play tictactoe

 ## Overview
-This repo trains an AI to learn the game of tic tac toe, starting from scratch.
-The AI learns through trial and error without any human input to tell it the best strategy, and as it improves it plays saved versions of itself.
-The AI uses Q learning to do this and can build an optimal strategy from scratch after only a few hours of training on a MacBook Pro.
+This repo trains an AI to learn the game of tic tac toe, starting *tabula rasa* with no training data.
+The AI learns through self play without any human input other than the rules of the game and can build an optimal Q strategy after only a few hours of training on a MacBook Pro.

 ## How to run it yourself
 Clone this repo, uncomment a function of your choice from main.py, then run "python main.py" in the terminal to experiment with the Q learner. q_saved.p contains the AI's saved optimal Q strategy after several hours of training, but you can also train it yourself!
 Uncomment specific lines in main.py to do this.